Innmind/documentation/docs/getting-started/handling-data/sequence.md

 ### Pipeline

 So far you've only seen how to do one action at a time.
-The simplicity of `Sequence` starts to shine when chaning multiple actions.
+The simplicity of `Sequence` starts to shine when chaining multiple actions.

 Let's try to retrieve all the visited cities for each username, keep the french ones and remove the country from the name.